Pharyngitis and Tonsillitis

-In most cases, it is hard to tell the difference between a viral sore throat and a
+In most cases, it's hard to tell the difference between a viral sore throat and a

 strep throat based on a physical exam.
-But it is important to know if the sore throat
+But it's important to know if the sore throat

 is caused by strep bacteria.
-Then antibiotics are needed to help prevent the complications
+Antibiotics are needed for strep infections.

 As a result, most people with the above symptoms will get a strep test and throat

-culture to find out if it is an infection caused by strep.
+culture to find out if it's an infection caused by strep.
 This will be done using

 a throat swab in the healthcare provider’s office.